Jump to section

 It is still sometimes recommended that the area is treated with radiation, particularly in the case of tumors on the larynx, as this may preserve the functionality of the larynx.
 Radiation may also be attempted if the tumor is inoperable because of size or position.
 Chondrosarcomas are somewhat resistant to both traditional chemotherapy and radiation therapy, so they are only rarely considered as a treatment option, although these treatments may occasionally help to prevent metastasizing of the cancer cells.

 Prognosis of chondrosarcoma on the larynx or trachea depends on if the cancer has spread beyond that tumor, and if so, where has it spread to.
 You will need to examine the site of the tumor regularly for swelling, bleeding or pus.
 Keeping the recovering patient in a calm and quiet environment will help speed healing, as will having appropriate food and water within easy reach of them.
 Specialized feeding and care instructions may be given by your veterinarian to facilitate healing to the excision.

-Chondrosarcoma (Tumors of the Larynx and Trachea) Questions and Advice from Veterinary Professionals
+Chondrosarcoma (Tumors of the Larynx and Trachea) Average Cost

 We had to decide whether to put our dog to sleep or have a permanent tracheostomyery because x-rays showed he had a tumor on his larynx.
 He couldn't breath and we had no time to find out what kind of a tumor it was so it was a quick decision.
 We put him to sleep.
 Did we make the right decision?